 Golgi’s silver staining method for nerves went unappreciated, until Ramón y Cajal enhanced its resolution and used this technique to investigate brains from young animals.
 Armed with a microscope, pen and paper, and endowed with artistic talent, Cajal created thousands of beautiful drawings depicting the intricate details of nervous tissue – which to him resembled a forest of outstretched trees.
 From his observations, Cajal developed the theory that the brain and spinal cord are made up of countless numbers of individual functional units, which his colleague Wilhelm von Waldeyer-Hartz later called neurons.
 According to this neuron doctrine, these individual cells have their own unique set of nerve processes, and the contents of each cell do not come into direct contact with that of other cells.
 Each neuron conveys its information to other cells through nerve fibres that extend across the space and barriers that separate them.

 However, at the time the Nobel Prize was awarded, Golgi did not support the neuron theory for which Cajal had provided so much evidence – Golgi still interpreted the observations to indicate that the nervous system existed as a seamless continuous network, which forms an entirely distinct anatomical entity.
-Despite their difference in opinion, Golgi and Cajal became the first scientists to ever share a Nobel Prize.
+Despite their difference in opinion, Golgi and Cajal became the first scientists to ever share a Medicine Prize.

 By Joachim Pietzsch, for Nobelprize.org

 This Speed read is an element of the multimedia production “Nerve Signaling”.
 “Nerve Signaling” is a part of the AstraZeneca Nobel Medicine Initiative.

 Their work and discoveries range from how cells adapt to changes in levels of oxygen to our ability to fight global poverty.